-Those of us that don’t have toddlers or young children in the home may think tips for cleaning bedwetting stains won’t apply to us, but over the holidays I was pulling out this information when visiting family with children caught me by surprise ;).
+Those of us who don’t have toddlers or young children in the home may think directions for dealing with bedwetting mishaps won’t apply to us, but during the holidays I was pulling out this information when family members visiting with children caught me by surprise ;).

-- On top of the plastic lining, lay a large towel to cover.
-Then put on the pad and then the fitted sheet.
+On top of the plastic lining, lay a large towel.
+Next put on the mattress cover and lastly the fitted sheet.

-With this setup, chances are the little ones won’t even know you’ve prepared for potential accidents.
+With this setup, chances are the little ones won’t even know you’ve prepared for potential mishaps.

-If you were caught without your mattress protected, here are a few ways to cleanup the mess (you can use a blacklight to see what size of area you’re dealing with, the urine will glow):
+If you were caught without the bed protected, here are a few recipes that will help cleanup the mess (a blacklight will show what size you’re dealing with, the urine will glow).

-- Mix a pourable thick paste with cornstarch and water, stir until there are no lumps and make enough to cover the entire area.
+- Mix a pourable thick paste with cornstarch and water, stir until there are no lumps and make enough to generously smother across the entire patch.

-- Pour the cornstarch mixture over the spot and leave it for several hours to dry.
-You can do this overnight if you like.
+- Pour the mixture over the spot and leave it for several hours to dry.
+This can be left overnight if you like.

-- Once the cornstarch is dried thoroughly, vacuum off.
+- Once this has dried thoroughly, vacuum off.

 1 part white vinegar